-The Renters' Rights Act 2025 comes into force on 1st May 2026.
-Here is the complete landlord checklist — every obligation, every deadline, and exactly what you need to do before that date.
+The Renters' Rights Act 2025 has been in force since 1st May 2026.
+Here is the complete landlord compliance checklist — every obligation, every deadline, and exactly what you still need to have in place.

-The Renters' Rights Act 2025 comes into force on 1st May 2026.
+The Renters' Rights Act 2025 has been in force since 1st May 2026.
 This is the biggest change to English tenancy law in over 30 years.

 Section 21 is abolished.
 All tenancies become periodic.
 New mandatory documents are required.
 Fines start at £7,000.